hwanggu-corgi/hwanggu-log/update.md

     - Corgi completed working on question 3♥♥
     - Corgi completed working on question 2♥♥
     - Corgi completed working on question 1♥♥
+5. Corgi completed asking following questions in tutorial♥♥
+    - Under which situation we want to add synchronization to `msq_queue_close` and `msq-queue_open`?
+    - How do we know queue handle is non-blocking and the write would block?
+    - How to read the size of the message
+    - How to read the length bytes from the buffer
+    - How to write the size of the message
+    - How to write length bytes from the buffer

 ### November 6th, 2020